libscie/business-plan/README.md

 ## Vision

-This is the future we'd like to see what motivates us to do this work.
+This is the future we'd like to see and what motivates us to do this work.
 The vision should stay relatively fixed over time, although wording and emphasis may change, and is used to guide our decision making.

 ### For science
 We want a publication process that empowers researchers to do great science.
 Science that is accessible to everyone, free for all to participate in and relevant to real-world problems.
 All research can be published, free from bias, time-consuming bureaucracy and centralised control.
 The research process is transparent from the start.
 Working together and building on each other's work is easy and free from restrictions.